Photo by Frank Lawson, found in Sheffield.

 Photo by Jordon Tinniswood.

+Empire Brick Company.
 Veolia Waste are now on the site of the Empire Brickworks, Stubbers Green Road, Aldridge, Walsall.
 It is listed in the trade directories from 1896 to 1961.
 Info by Martyn Fretwell.

 Photo by Martyn Fretwell.